 One of my favorite things to include in a sensory tent is some type of chewy toy.
 Chewing is an extremely organizing activity, it is rhythmic and provides loads of proprioceptive (deep pressure) and oral input.
 If you have a chewer, that is why they are seeking the activity out, so lets meet that need!
 Place a chewy toy or chewy jewelry like this one in a small bin in the cool down spot:

 I also really like to include something visual.
 This gives them something to focus on and allows them to decompress easier.
 Think about Christmas lights, flashlights, lava lamps, or the spinning light up toys.
 Having weighted blankets (get the entire guide to weighted blankets here) or pillows is another calming tool that is great to have in a sensory tent, and again is providing that deep pressure input.
 Vibrating toys are also very calming, and while there are lots of cool options available from sensory stores, simple handheld back massagers work well too.

 Source: Sugar Aunts

 I have mentioned headphones a few times, but wanted to make sure it was listed here too, as it can be a really important element.
 You can also use calming or rhythmic music, depending on your child’s response.

-Lastly, a few different fidgit toys that don’t have too many bells and whistles can help to calm and relax.
+Lastly, a few different fidget toys that don’t have too many bells and whistles can help to calm and relax.
 There are hundreds of different options, but focus on simple ones like this one or these puffer balls.
 I like to gather all these items together and place them in shoe box sized container.
 I leave the box in the sensory tent and then the child can decide on their own what they need.

-Now get your Cool Down Space Printable for FREE!
+Get your Cool Down Space Printable for FREE!
 All you have to do is enter your email, check your inbox to confirm, and you will be redirected right to the printable so that you can download and/or print out!